 27. Celebrate Canada Day

+Celebrate Canada’s birthday on July 1st and join the year’s biggest party.
+With celebrations happening all over the city, choosing where to go is hard.
 The Prince’s Island Park holds several venues easily reachable on foot – Indigenous Powwow, artisanal market, live concerts at Fort Calgary, and along Riverfront Avenue.
-At 11 pm, catch the fireworks above Centre Street Bridge.
+At 11 pm, catch the fireworks above Stampede Park.

 28. Swim in an outdoor pool or lake

 Even though I like to take a quick dip in the cold Bow River in summer, especially after a bike ride, sometimes all you want to do is chill.
+That’s what Calgary’s outdoor swimming pools are great for.
+You can sunbathe on the grass and refresh in the water in between.
+Choose any of the eight outdoor swimming pools.

+Another option is to refresh in the channel on St. Patrick’s Island Park.
 Try Chestermere Lake or Sikome Lake in Fish Creek Provincial Park for a calmer space with a swimming option.

 View the full blog post: The Ultimate Guide for Visiting Sikome Lake